NikhilKY64/Teachers-App/README.md

    - Click **Run anyway**

 This message appears because the app is **new and unsigned**.
-It is safe to continue if you downloaded it from this GitHub page.
+It is safe to continue if you downloaded it from this GitHub page **Or** form https://nikhilky64.vercel.app .

 ### Uninstall
 You can uninstall Teacher App anytime from: